awsdocs/aws-doc-sdk-examples/javav2/example_code/autoscale/Readme.md

  ### Properties file
 Before running the AWS Elastic Beanstalk JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
 This file contains values that are required to run the JUnit tests.
 For example, you define a crawler name used in the tests.
 If you do not define all values, the JUnit tests fail.

-Define these values to successfully run the JUnit tests:
+To successfully run the JUnit tests, define the following values:

 - **groupName** - The name of the Auto Scaling group.
 - **groupNameSc** - The name of the Auto Scaling group used in the scenario.